Now that licenses and permissions are managed on Salesforce, we can discuss settings in the Maven Documents application.

 There are two ways of authentication possible on Salesforce:

-.The Named Principal authentication enables the admin to authenticate with the "service account" credentials.
-In that way, it enables all users to use the same account when accessing the Maven Documents functionalities.
+Named Principal.Per User Principal.The Named Principal authentication enables the admin to authenticate with the "named account" credentials.
+In that way, it enables all users to use the same account when generating documents.

 Click on your profile avatar and select Settings.